johnny-b-goode/traveller/doc/ship_shares.md

 In keeping with the principles outlined elsewhere, the reason players cannot exchange ship shares for cash should be explained.
 I belive the following explanation works fairly well.
 - Ship shares are a special form of government subsidized investment.
 - As intersteller trade is so important for the overall economy governments want to ensure stability in the ownership, operation, and value of spacefaring vessels.
-An insured ownership program was created (similar to FDIC for deposit accounts)to  guarantee the preservation of ownership and encourage investment into spacefaring vessels.
+An insured ownership program was created (similar to FDIC for deposit accounts) to guarantee the preservation of ownership and encourage investment into spacefaring vessels.
 - This program allows for an ownership stake in a vessel to be sold as a ship share, but once a ship share is created in this way the process cannot be reversed (this would have a real life analogue in a covenant or deed restriction).
+- Creation, sale, purchase, and trade of ship shares is executed exclusively on a government maintained (and regulated) market.
+- If the vessel represented by the ship share is destroyed, the value of the share is payed out (~ 1 MCr), however, this "payout" is immediately used to purchase a share in another ship.
+From the Traveller's perspective, it is as though they traded for a share in another (random) ship.
 - Ship shares are not permitted to be used for settling of debts, or used as collateral, currency, or portfolio assets except as noted below (bankruptcy proceedings, dissolutions, merger or acquisition).
-> NOTE: This does not prevent companies from owning or using ships, it simply prevents ship shares being used as a basis for hedge or investment funds.
+> NOTE: This does not prevent companies from owning or using ships, or ship shares.
+It simply prevents ship shares being used as a basis for hedge or investment funds.
 Most companies would prefer their assets to be more liquid anyway, so companies and corporations would have a strong preference for direct ownership of vessels.
 - Once created, ship shares can be traded, but cannot be sold except under certain conditions (similar to certain types of bonds, but without a maturation date):
   - Death of the owner if not held in trust or directly bequeathed
   - Bankruptcy proceedings